Thailand Visa for Indians

 Icon

 The best time to apply is approximately four weeks prior to your departure date.
-Apply for your visa no more than 90 days before your arrival in Thailand.
+Apply for your visa at least 90 days before your arrival in Thailand.

 Will I get a refund if my Thailand visa application is rejected?